briandipalma/custom-elements-hack-day/README.md

 Can I use them?
 ---------------

-Custom Elements is a small specification and it hasn't been standardized yet, but they can still be used.
+Custom Elements is not standardized yet, they are at the Last Call Draft stage.
+That's not an impediment to using them though.
 As usual with the web, implementation is leading standardization.

-They are about to [roll into stable Chrome](https://code.google.com/p/chromium/issues/detail?id=180965) with Chrome 33 and Firefox [is close behind](https://bugzilla.mozilla.org/show_bug.cgi?id=856140).
+They are in [Chrome beta](https://code.google.com/p/chromium/issues/detail?id=180965) and Firefox [is implementing them](https://bugzilla.mozilla.org/show_bug.cgi?id=856140).
-For other browsers there are ways of supporting Custom Elements via [the Custom Elements polyfill](https://github.com/polymer/CustomElements), this polyfill is tested to work with IE10+ and all modern browsers.
+[The Custom Elements polyfill](https://github.com/polymer/CustomElements) provides Custom Elements support in other browsers.
+It supports IE10+ and all modern browsers.

-The polyfill is the simplest way to support Custom Elements in all browsers (it's available [via npm and bower](https://www.npmjs.org/package/customelements)) but there are other ways.
+The polyfill is the simplest way to support Custom Elements in browsers.
+It's available [via npm and bower](https://www.npmjs.org/package/customelements).

-The [X-Tag](http://www.x-tags.org/index) project includes polyfills that allow it to support IE9+, it provides Custom Element and HTMLImport support.
+The [X-Tag](http://www.x-tags.org/index) polyfills support IE9+, they provides Custom Element and HTMLImport support.
-There is also the more broad scoped [Polymer project](http://www.polymer-project.org/) they include polyfills for many new web standards including Pointer Events, their browser support is IE10+.
+There is also the [Polymer project](http://www.polymer-project.org/).
+It includes polyfills for many web standards such as Pointer Events.
+Their browser support is IE10+.

-IE8 support may be a possibility but not with the exact same workflow as in other browsers.
-Custom Elements in IE9+ are supported by using DOM Mutation Events, these are events which fire when the DOM is changed (node inserts or removals etc).
+IE8 support is a possibility but not with the exact same workflow as in other browsers.
+The Custom Elements polyfill in IE9+ relies on DOM Mutation Events.
+Changing the DOM (node inserts or removals etc) fires these mutation events.
-The polyfill reacts to and upgrades any newly inserted Custom Elements but Mutation Events aren't supported in IE8 so Custom Elements are never upgraded.
-The workaround that suggests itself is for the developer to manually trigger a Custom Element upgrade in IE8.
+The polyfill reacts to these events by upgrading any inserted Custom Elements.
+Mutation Events, though, aren't supported in IE8.
+Meaning Custom Elements are never upgraded.
+Manual Custom Element upgrades for IE8 are a possible workaround.
-It's not ideal and it takes away some of the benefits of Custom Elements but it allows future friendly development.
+It's not ideal and it takes away some of the benefits of Custom Elements but it allows for future friendly development.

 How we built our Custom Elements
 --------------------------------

-For the hackday we decided to use [Polymer platform](https://github.com/Polymer/platform) which is a collection of all Polymer polyfills.
+For the hackday we used [Polymer platform](https://github.com/Polymer/platform).
+It's a collection of all the Polymer polyfills.
 If all you want is Custom Elements support it may be easier to use the stand alone polyfill or the
 [X-Tag core polyfill](https://github.com/x-tag/core) which is smaller than the Polymer one.

 We then started to create as many Custom Elements as we could.
 The first one was a wrapper around our current FxTile, it turned out to be easy to wrap the current set of widgets with custom elements.